pingcap/docs-cn/system-variables.md

 - Scope: SESSION
 - Default value: ""
 - This variable is used to set the time point at which the data is read by the session.
 For example, when you set the variable to "2017-11-11 20:20:20" or a TSO number like "400036290571534337", the current session reads the data of this moment.

+### tidb_stats_load_sync_wait <span class="version-mark">New in v5.4.0</span>

+> **WARNING:**
+>
+> Currently, synchronously loading statistics is an experimental feature.
+It is not recommended that you use it in production environments.

+- Scope: SESSION | GLOBAL
+- Default value: `0`
+- Unit: milliseconds
+- Range: `[0, 4294967295]`
+- This variable controls whether to enable the synchronously loading statistics feature.
+The default value `0` means that the feature is disabled.
+To enable the feature, you can set this variable to a timeout (in milliseconds) that SQL optimization can wait for at most to synchronously load complete column statistics.
+For details, see [Load statistics](/statistics.md#load-statistics).

+### `tidb_stats_load_pseudo_timeout` <span class="version-mark">New in v5.4.0</span>

+> **WARNING:**
+>
+> Currently, synchronously loading statistics is an experimental feature.
+It is not recommended that you use it in production environments.

+- Scope: GLOBAL
+- Default value: `OFF`
+- This variable controls how TiDB behaves when the waiting time of SQL optimization reaches the timeout to synchronously load complete column statistics.
+The default value `OFF` means that SQL execution fails after the timeout.
+If you set this variable to `ON`, the SQL optimization gets back to using pseudo statistics after the timeout.

 ### tidb_stmt_summary_history_size <span class="version-mark">New in v4.0</span>